unbxd/search-JS-library/docs/configurations/MiscellaneousConfig.md

 Boolean
 {: .label }

-Turn this flag on if you want to retain the external url params that do not get added by the unbxd sdk.
+Turn this flag on if you want to retain the external url params in the **browser**, that do not get added by the unbxd sdk.

 ### Default Value
 {: .no_toc }